 ▼ published in ▼

-Survives forwarding? ❌ No — IP changes ✅ Usually — signature travels with email Depends on SPF/DKIM results
+Survives forwarding? ❌ No — when email is forwarded, the sending server changes ✅ Usually — the digital seal travels with the email Depends on whether SPF or DKIM still passes

-Provides reports? ❌ No ❌ No ✅ Yes — aggregate + forensic
+Sends you reports? ❌ No ❌ No ✅ Yes — shows you who’s sending email as your domain

-Tells receivers what to do on fail?
-Partially (-all) ❌ No ✅ Yes — none/quarantine/reject
+Tells receivers what to do when checks fail?
+Partly (-all suggests reject) ❌ No ✅ Yes — monitor / send to spam / block entirely

 How They Work Together